jdat-zinoo/Doppler-pyro/README.md

 # Doppler-tiny
-Tiny pyro eject control and transmitter.
+Atmega pyro eject control with supercap and doppler transmitter.